HaoZou-csu/ECSG/readme.md

 #### 1. Specify the CIF Files Folder
 You need to provide a folder containing the CIF files for the materials you want to predict.
 In this folder, there must also be an id_prop.csv file.
 This file should include a column that lists the IDs of the CIF files to be used for prediction.
 We have provided an example in the **data/mp_2024_test/cif** folder.
 #### 2. Download and Place Pre-trained Models
 Download the pre-trained models and place them in the models folder.
-Copy the **MP_cif_train_1** folder and the folders from **CGCNN** into the root directory of the **models** folder.
+Copy all of the files in **MP_cif_train_1** folder and the folders from **CGCNN** into the root directory of the **models** folder.
 This ensures that the required model files are available for running predictions.
 ##### 3. Running the Prediction Script
 Use the following command to run the prediction script:
 ```shell